-During the last few years the market share of hybrid vehicles with spark ignition (SI) engines has steadily increased.
-For example Toyota [5] uses in its Prius II a SI engine which tries to achieve high efficiency by using a modified (i.e. four stroke) Atkinson cycle as shown in Figure 2 (classical Atkinson cycle has only two strokes).
-As well known [6], [7] the thermal conversion efficiency increases when the effective compression ratio grows up and/or the effective expansion becomes completed.
+During the last few years the market share of hybrid vehicles with Spark Ignition (SI) engines has steadily increased.
+For example Toyota (Toyota Hybrid System THS II 2003) uses in its Prius II a SI engine which tries to achieve high efficiency by using a modified (i.e. four stroke) Atkinson cycle as shown in Figure 2 (classical Atkinson cycle has only two strokes).
+As is well known (Heywood, 1998 and Pischinger, 1989), the thermal conversion efficiency increases when the effective compression ratio grows up and/or the effective expansion becomes completed.
 Because the expansion ratio is increased in comparison to the effective compression ratio and the latter is at a high level, this engine and cycle should theoretically yield higher thermal conversion efficiency.